The best way to learn Japanese? Out of necessity.

 Drop a comment below and let me think.

-Also, if yours looks different and you still don’t get it – take a picture and post it in the comments.
+And hey, if yours looks different and you still don’t get it – take a picture and post it in the comments.
 I’ll translate it (as long as it’s Japanese, haha.)

 – The Main Junkie